-For any company that wants any viability in the future, reaching the critical 18-49 demographic is essential.
-A global shift is currently occurring in messaging and marketing towards this demographic.
-Businesses have long been based on targeting Baby Boomers and Suburbs; however, 2008 has dramatically altered that calculus.
-As I am detailing in my forthcoming book, Own Your Destiny A Modern Guide to Starting Enterprise in the 21st Century, a humongous shift has occurred based on financial reality, technology capability, and emerging demographics.
-From the palm of one's hand, with a smartphone, one can video chat with people around the globe, for example.
+For any company that wants any viability in the future, reaching the critical 18-49 demographic is essential and currently a global shift is occurring in messaging and marketing towards this demographic.
+Businesses have long been based on targeting baby boomers and suburbs; however 2008 has dramatically altered that calculus.
+As I am detailing in my forthcoming book Own Your Destiny A Modern Guide to Starting Enterprise in the 21st Century, a humongous shift has occurred based on financial reality, technology capability, and emerging demographics.
+From the palm of one’s hand, with a smartphone, one can video chat with people around the globe, for example.

-Currently, the era of Reagan is considered the gold standard, yet during Reagan's presidency, there was not a dominant Brazil; South Korea didn’t host the Olympics until 1988; and it was in 1987 that Reagan made the “Tear Down This Wall” speech in Berlin, Germany.
-Also, during Reagan's time, Japan not China was dominant and Africa did not yet have more than twice the residents of America (315 million) owning a cell phone (740 million) and 330 million out of 1 billion people spending between $2-$20 a day as is now the case.
-Also during this time, the minority population in America was not yet at the current 38% mark.
-Over 85% of the population growth from 2000 to 2010 per the last census report was from minorities, with a trend toward becoming a majority by 2040 and a majority of children born in America today are currently born to minority families.
+Currently, the era of Reagan is considered the gold standard, yet during Reagan’s presidency, there wasn’t a dominant Brazil.
+South Korea didn’t host the Olympics until 1988 and it was 1987 that Reagan made the “Tear Down This Wall” speech in Berlin Germany.
+Also, during Reagan’s time, it was Japan not China that was dominant and Africa did not have more than twice the residents of America (315 million) with a cell phone (740 million) and also 330 million of 1 billion people spending between $2-$20 a day.
+Also during this time, 38% of the American population were not minorities.
+Over 85% of the population growth from 2000-2010 per the last census report was from minorities, with a trend towards a majority by 2040 and a majority of children born in America are currently born to minority families.
+T

 An important factor in the global emerging markets is the fundamental cultural shift and the deep affinity for urban culture as the new popular culture globally.
 Culture impacts commerce, for if you cannot culturally relate you cannot market and communicate.
-Hip-Hop culture is the popular culture of the 18-49 demographic set with icons like Jay-Z and Lebron James reverberating across the globe.
-This new dynamic brought about the shift in politics that powered an Illinois Senator, Barack Obama, into a historic presidency in 2008.
-An actual friend of Jay-Z, his historic win represented a change and the current election is testing the measure of that seismic shift and what direction the country will move in relating to minorities domestically and to emerging countries globally.
+Hip Hop culture is the popular culture of the 18-49 demographic set with icons like Jay-Z and Lebron James reverberating across the globe.
+This new dynamic brought about the shift in politics that powered an Illinois Senator, Barack Obama to a historic presidency in 2008.
+Actual friend with Jay-Z, his historic win represented a change and the current election is testing the measure of that seismic shift and what direction the country will move in relation to minorities domestically and emerging countries globally.

-For America to thrive in this new capitalistic environment, human development and economic participation are paramount, yet the issues of the critical investment necessary are the hotbed items of the current debate.
-According to a report by MasterCard, 40% of Americans ages 25-34 do not have a bank account and estimates have pegged the unbanked population in America at over 60 million per the FDIC.
-Without engaging new generations of Americans and also if their earning potential is dramatically lower than their Baby Boomer predecessors, promises made to Baby Boomers cannot simply be kept because funding for Medicare, Medicaid, and Social Security come from payroll taxes or FICA up to the first $106,000 earned by every individual.
-Baby boomers total over 79 million with over 76% being White non Hispanic according to William Frey as cited in a Washington Post editorial June 8, 2012.
-The median age of White Non Hispanic Americans is 41 years old contrasted with a dynamic growing Hispanic population with a median age of 27 years old and a steady growing Black population with a median age of 32 years old, and slightly over 31 for Asian Americans.
+For America to thrive in this new capitalistic environment human development and economic participation are paramount yet the issues of the critical investment necessary are the hotbed items of the current debate.
+According to a report by MasterCard 40% of Americans 25-34 do not have a bank account and estimates have pegged the unbanked population in America at over 60 million per the FDIC.
+Without engaging new generations of Americans and also if their earning potential is dramatically lower than their baby boomer predecessors, promises made to baby boomers cannot simply be kept because funding for Medicare, Medicaid, and Social Security come from payroll taxes of FICA up to the first $106,000 earned by every individual.
+Baby boomers who total over 79 million with over 76% being white according to William Frey as cited in a Washington Post editorial June 8th 2012.
+The median age of white Americans is 41 years old contrasted with a dynamic growing Hispanic population with a median age of 27 years old and a steady growing black population with a median age of 32 years old, and slightly over 31 for Asian Americans.

-As Boomers get older and suburbs shrink due to the housing crisis, the foundation the consumer-based businesses have been built on, has forever changed.
+As boomers get older and suburbs shrink due to the housing crisis, the foundation of the consumer based businesses have been built on, has forever changed.
 The changes in the emerging demographics and purchasing power along with access to capital and available credit have fundamentally changed an economy which is 70% built on consumer activity.
-Hispanic median income is $38,000, compared to White median income of $51,000 which contrasts with Asian American median income of $65,000 and Black Median income of $32,000.
-The Asian American population which comprises approximately 18 million of the over 120 million Americans who are minorities is rapidly growing and the education outcomes directly relate to economic outcomes in a stark manner.
+Hispanic median income is $38,000, compared to White median income of $51,000 which contrasts with Asian American median income of $65,000.
+The Asian American population approximately 18 million of the over 120 million Americans who are minorities are rapidly growing and the education outcomes directly relate to economic outcomes in a stark manner.